usefathom/phantom-analyzer/README.md

 ![share](https://user-images.githubusercontent.com/537943/136579705-7457d0ec-4b9e-44d5-a980-a227a8de223a.png)

 # Phantom Analyzer
 Phantom Analyzer was a tool we [launched](https://www.producthunt.com/posts/phantom-analyzer) during Halloween 2020.
 It's a much simpler version of [Blacklight by The Markup](https://themarkup.org/blacklight) and we had so much fun running it for a year.
 We've decided to retire it, and open-source the code to let people either host it themselves, or simply learn how to run Browsershot on Laravel Vapor.
+This tool is perfect for companies who might want a quick way to audit vendors or companies they're working with.

 ## Requirements
 The following requirements are how we ran Phantom Analyzer.